lratcli/mental-health-awareness/README.md

 - users who are feel they may be suffereing from stress
 - users who feel they may be suffering from other mental health issues, and need information
 - users who are concerned about another, and are seeking information

+**Services**
+- offer fast and convenient access to a range of unseful information
+- provide direct links to embedded video guides on relaxation
+- allow users to sign up to a newsletter providing ongoing updates of useful information directly

+## User Stories ##

+These were generated using Copilot, refining prompts along the way to get more specific and relevant user stories.

 ---------------------------------------------------------------